Free Daily Headlines

 “It’s on a hold,” Brody said.
 “We’ve got to do some analyzing of it [to see] what are the things in particular that people didn’t like in the bill.
 If there are some good things that we want to preserve, there are other vehicles we can use.”

-Brody’s comments came after it became apparent that the bill had stalled in House Rules and wouldn’t reach the floor for a vote on Wednesday.
+Brody’s comments came after it became evident that the bill had stalled in House Rules and wouldn’t reach the floor for a vote on Wednesday, although House leaders also acknowledge that the bill is not subject to the May 7 crossover deadline.

 He intervened after Reps.
 Jay Adams, R-Catawba, and Pricey Harrison, D-Guilford, denounced the bill as an intrusion on local prerogatives.